dgtaheno/artillery-Genius-Genius_Pro-X1-Marlinfw/README.md

 First, you need to flash the board firmware.
 I am using Prusa Slicer to flash.

-  1. Download the [Marlin 2.1.2.1.hex](https://github.com/dgtaheno/artillery-Genius-Marlinfw/blob/Marlin-2.1.2.1/Marlin%202.1.2.1.hex) for Artillery Genius firmware or [Marlin 2.1.2.1_BLT.hex](https://github.com/dgtaheno/artillery-Genius-Marlinfw/blob/Marlin-2.1.2.1/Marlin%202.1.2.1_BLT.hex) if you have BLTouch installed or [Marlin 2.1.2.1-X1.hex](https://github.com/dgtaheno/artillery-Genius-Marlinfw/blob/Marlin-2.1.2.1/Marlin%202.1.2.1-X1.hex) if you have X1.
+  1. Download the [Marlin 2.1.2.1.hex](https://github.com/dgtaheno/artillery-Genius-Marlinfw/blob/Marlin-2.1.2.1/Marlin%202.1.2.1.hex) for Artillery Genius firmware or [Marlin 2.1.2.1_BLT.hex](https://github.com/dgtaheno/artillery-Genius-Marlinfw/blob/Marlin-2.1.2.1/Marlin%202.1.2.1_BLT.hex) if you have Genius with BLTouch installed or [Marlin 2.1.2.1_PRO.bin](https://github.com/dgtaheno/artillery-Genius-Genius-Pro-X1-Marlinfw/blob/Marlin-2.1.2.1/Marlin%202.1.2.1_PRO.bin) if you have Genius PRO or [Marlin 2.1.2.1-X1.hex](https://github.com/dgtaheno/artillery-Genius-Marlinfw/blob/Marlin-2.1.2.1/Marlin%202.1.2.1-X1.hex) if you have X1.
   2. Open Prusa Slicer
   3. Go to Configuration -> Flash printer firmware
-  4. Select the Marlin 2.1.2.1.hex or 2.1.2.1_BLT.hex(if you have BLTouch installed) or 2.1.2.1-X1.hex(if you have the X1) file provided, and choose the correct serial port for your printer.
+  4. Select the Marlin 2.1.2.1.hex or 2.1.2.1_BLT.hex(if you have BLTouch installed) or 2.1.2.1_PRO.bin(if you have Genius PRO) or 2.1.2.1-X1.hex(if you have the X1) file provided, and choose the correct serial port for your printer.
   5. Click Flash! and wait for the process to finish.

   After flashing the firmware, make sure you first run the [G-Code](https://github.com/dgtaheno/artillery-Genius/blob/main/Reset%20Settings.gcode) provided, to reset to factory defaults and clear EEPROM.
 Copy the .gcode file on your SD Card and “print” it.